/media/3w0pn4qx/calculations.jpg

 What Made it Easy to Buy Was...

-What made it a lot easier to buy was the stop loss system I follow, it is the exact same system we use in our newsletters, Quant Value and Shareholder Yield.
+When markets get volatile or when times are uncertain I have found that what made it a lot easier to buy was the strict stop loss system I follow, it is the exact same system we use in our newsletters, Quant Value and Shareholder Yield.

 Here are the steps: